noamraph/nix-pills/pills/05-functions-and-imports.md

 -   `builtins.trace` is a [built-in
     function](https://nixos.org/manual/nix/stable/expressions/builtins.html)
     that takes two arguments.
 The first is the message to display, the second is the value to return.
-It\'s usually used for debugging purposes.
+It's usually used for debugging purposes.

 -   Then we import `test.nix`, and call the function with that set.